 Our second goal is to drive long-lasting, industry-wide change.
 We will create a toolbox to replicate our model at other organizations.
 The toolbox will contain: a learning curriculum, training materials, best practices for equitable hiring and inclusive work environments, performance metrics to measure success, and a manual of best art handling practices.

 There are notable programs addressing museum staff inequities.
 Yet, many limit these opportunities to students or recent high school/college graduates.
 Many of these programs also focus on academic, curator or entry-level opportunities.

 Because a college degree is not required to take part in the DAP, it is accessible to a wider variety of people.
 The DAP provides new recruits or current entry-level staff a pathway toward higher paying, mid-level positions.
 The program brings together nonprofit, commercial and governmental partners.
 Our partnership will serve as a model for other public-private partnerships.

 Who else is participating?

-Our partners include: Academy Museum of Motion Pictures, Artex Fine Art Services (a commercial art handling company), Autry Museum of the American West, Building Bridges Art Exchange (a nonprofit gallery), California African American Museum, Cinnabar (a commercial fabrication company), Craft & Folk Art Museum, Los Angeles County Museum of Art, Department of Cultural Affairs (City of Los Angeles), Museum of Latin American Art, USC Fisher Museum of Art, and the Vincent Price Art Museum.
+The Broad brought together the following partners in order to offer the apprentices a full scope of art handling experience: Academy Museum of Motion Pictures, Autry Museum of the American West, Building Bridges Art Exchange (a nonprofit gallery), California African American Museum, Cinnabar (a commercial fabrication company), Craft & Folk Art Museum, Crozier Fine Art Service (a commercial art logistics company), Grand Central Art Center (CSUF), Los Angeles County Museum of Art, Luckman Fine Arts Gallery (CSULA), Department of Cultural Affairs (City of Los Angeles)/Los Angeles Municipal Art Gallery, Museum of Latin American Art, USC Fisher Museum of Art, and the Vincent Price Art Museum.